-While the users can easily create a shortcut of the network share in Windows 10, they have to access the shortcut every time they need to open the network share.
+While users can easily create a shortcut for the network share in Windows 10, they have to access the shortcut every time they need to open the network share.
 A better solution for accessing files from the network is to map a network drive so that it appears in Computer and File Explorer as a Drive instead of the folder.

 In this article, we will discuss how to map a network drive successfully and easily using Windows File Explorer and command-line.
-You can use any way you are easy with.
+You can use it any way you are easy with.
 This article also answers the following queries:

 - How to map a network drive in Windows 10

 - How to automatically map a network drive upon computer restart

 - How to map a network drive for all users

 - How to map a network drive using GPO, PowerShell, and File Explorer